 The display was designed so that the user's Heart Rate is indicated when compatible heart rate transmitters are used, i.e. POLAR[®] measuring device (GymLink compatible) and ANT+.
-In order to display the user's heart rate accurately on the screen, the built-in receiver display must receive a stable heart rate signal from the transmitter.
+To display the user's heart rate accurately on the screen, the built-in receiver display must receive a stable heart rate signal from the transmitter.